overtrue/laravel-follow/README.md

 # About toggled event.

-There has a extra properties for `Overtrue\LaravelFollow\RelationToggled` event.
+There has a extra properties for `Overtrue\LaravelFollow\Events\RelationToggled` event.

 ```php
 $event->results; // ['attached' => [1, 2, 3], 'detached' => [5, 6]]